magopian/mailbot/README.rst

     cd mailbot

-Hack and run the tests using `Tox <https://pypi.python.org/pypi/tox>`_ to test on all the supported python and Django versions:
+Hack and run the tests using `Tox <https://pypi.python.org/pypi/tox>`_ to test on all the supported python versions:

 ::